landimc8/soybean-hedging-dashboard/README.md

 * The Minimum Variance Hedge calculation uses a rolling window of historical data, and the choice of window size can impact the results.
 * The accuracy of the analysis depends on the quality and relevance of the input data, which can be sourced from providers like **SquareCO**, **The World Bank - Data**, and the **USDA**.

-## Contributing

-Contributions to this project are welcome!
-If you have suggestions for improvements, new hedging strategies, or bug fixes, please feel free to submit a pull request or open an issue on the repository.

 ## License

 [MIT License)]